tumarkuss/AI-MachineLearning/README.md

 and the only programming experience I have worked with by that time were HTML, CSS, Pascal :(

-# Today, despite of all the douts and challenges, my coding experience is not so bad:)
+# Today, despite of all the douts and challenges, my coding skills not so bad:)

 - 1 year - Swift and C.
 - 1,5 years - Python.